 For more information, visit them at www.novavine.com, or call them at 707-539-5678.

-** Tablas Creek has brought the seven remaining Châteauneuf-du-Pape grapes into quarantine.
-These cuttings are currently undergoing testing at U.C.
+** In 2003, Tablas Creek brought the seven remaining Châteauneuf-du-Pape grapes into quarantine.
+These cuttings have been undergoing testing and certification at U.C.
 Davis.
-We expect to have the first of these available for propagation and sale in 2012.
+The first of these was released in 2010, and we expect to have the full collection available for propagation by 2016.